MicrosoftEdge/Demos/pwa-to-do/README.md

 ➡️ **[Open the demo](https://microsoftedge.github.io/Demos/pwa-to-do/)** ⬅️

-**PWA To Do** is a simple to do list PWA app that lets you create lists of tasks locally in your browser, or by installing the app.
+**PWA To Do** is a simple to do list application that lets you create lists of tasks locally in your browser, or by installing the app.

-The data storage is done by using the [WebAssembly build of SQLite3](https://sqlite.org/wasm/).
+The data storage is done by using the [WebAssembly build of SQLite3](https://sqlite.org/wasm/) and origin-private file system.

+Check out the code in the `db.js` file if you're interested in learning more about how to use SQLite3 in your own web app.

 ## TODO

-* When editing a task, make it possible to add a reminder.
-Could use the background sync ability to notify user even when the app is not used.
 * Add a manifest.
-* Add a way to export DB to disk, and reload from file.
+* Add a way to import DB from file.